openmindculture/bookstack-reading-list-app/README.md

 - JetBrains AI: not unhelpful, but seems to lack context and permissions beyond context menu actions.
 - Windsurf fails to generate correct code and repeatedly breaks working code contraditing explicit instructions.
 Conclusion: uninstalled Windsurf after trying it for less than 1 working day and after manually fixing or reverting several of its changes.
+- Cursor did not support Astro out of the box when manuelly editing .astro files in the editor, offered no helpful autocompletion and did not indent the HTML markup.
+Cursor AI chat initially did not work either due to alleged suspicious activity from my account.
+Trying to work around by connecting my GitHub account, the Cursor app requests unnecessarily high permission including write access to selected or all of my GitHub repositories.
+A shady first impression, but at least it seems to work well enough for evaluation.

 ## live demo